emberjs/rfcs/text/0000-guides-restructure.md

 - The successful restructure and rewrite of the [Ember CLI Guides](https://cli.emberjs.com) (a far more drastic project than this RFC aims to be)
 - Attempting to reorder the Guides in a branch, as an experiment

+We are confident that this is possible thanks to the incredible response and effort shared by the community for the CLI Guides work.

 ### Table of Contents

-This is the aspirational version.
-There will be many intermediate states between here and there, outlined later in this RFC.
+The following Table of Contents will be applied iteratively over the course of many months.
+The quick wins and urgent Octane refactors will be applied ASAP, and are described in the Implementation section of this RFC.
+Justification for the ordering is provided following the topics list.

 **Core Concepts**